Last modified 1 year

 There are two types of NodeMCU boards.
-One that has a pin marked VU and one that does not.
+Some that have a pin marked VU and others that do not.

-If your board has a pin marked VU (not all have it) connect the positive of the MH-Z19B to that pin.
+If your board has a pin marked VU connect the positive of the sensor to that pin.

-If you are going to use the plate Wemos D1 Mini, follow the diagram below:
+If you are going to use the plate Wemos D1 MiniFollow the diagram below to connect the sensor:

-You will need to a soldering iron, tin and a pay a little attention, but it shouldn't take you more than 5 or 10 minutes, even if you have little experience in these matters, or be your first electronics project.
+You will need to a soldering iron, tin and a pay a little attention, but it should not take you more than 15 minutes, even if you have no previous experience.

 For connection of the MH-Z19B or Senseair S8 LP sensor to the NodeMCU or Wemos D1 Mini, you can use the cable that comes with the MH-Z19B, cutting the connector at the end, as I show you in the video.
 If your sensor is not the version that comes with a connector, nothing happens, you will need some cables to connect it.